 If you are looking to fast-track your career in Quality Management, an accredited Six Sigma course can help.
 You can get hands-on experience and mentoring as you solve real-world business processes and learn about:

 - Digital transformation

-Become a Lean Six Sigma Expert with the post graduate program from UMass Amherst Isenberg School of Management.
-To learn more about the Lean Six Sigma course, download the program brochure.
+Become a Lean Six Sigma Expert with the post graduate program delivered by Simplilearn in collaboration with the University of Massachusetts.
+Download the program brochure to learn more about the Lean Six Sigma course.
 This program is accredited by the International Association for Six Sigma Certification (IASSC) and has professors who can share real-world experiences to help bring these complicated concepts to life.